netbox-community/ansible_modules/docs/plugins/netbox_prefix_module.rst

 ..
 Description

-- Creates or removes prefixes from Netbox
+- Creates or removes prefixes from NetBox

 ..
 Aliases